Central bank body warns of rising threat of Canadian financial crisis

 The stress warning comes from the gap between the ratio and the long-term trend, a gap that has been widening in Canada.

-Indeed, it rose to 17.4 by the third quarter of last year, second only to China’s off-the-chart reading among a select group of countries, according to this table, which “summarizes the early warning indicators for domestic banking risks.”
+Indeed, by the third quarter of last year, it rose to 17.4 percentage points above the long-term average, second only to China’s off-the-chart reading among a select group of countries, according to this table, which “summarizes the early warning indicators for domestic banking risks.”

 And as this chart illustrates, Canada’s credit-to-GDP gap has been swelling for several years.